withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-Finally, with the passed props, you can display the content of the blog post.
+With the passed props, you can now write the markup to display the blog post content.

 ```astro title="src/pages/posts/[slug].astro" ins={21-25,27,29-38}
 ---